How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 When movement is done with presence, the body releases.

-This is why in trauma-informed approaches — including craniosacral therapy and somatic therapies — we do not “fix” tension.
+This is why in trauma-informed therapies, including craniosacral therapy and somatic therapy, the goal is not to force change.

-Counselling helps create meaning, craniosacral therapy work helps create safety and releases the stories held in the tissues.
+Body-based therapies such as craniosacral therapy help create safety and release patterns held in the tissues.

 Together they restore resilience.